SOFIE-project/ARD-Implementation/README.md

 * `gracePeriod` - Time granted to fix vulnerability
 * `bountyAmount` - Bug Bounty reward

-The 'vulnerabilityID' is used as a key to create/read/update/delete/verify vulnerability private details.
-The attributes and their types can be found in the [vulnerability.ts](https://github.com/Prateeti98/ARD-Implementation/blob/chaincode-refactor/src/vulnerability.ts).
+The `vulnerabilityID` is used as a key to create/read/update/delete/verify vulnerability private details.
+The attributes and their types are listed in the [vulnerability.ts](https://github.com/Prateeti98/ARD-Implementation/blob/chaincode-refactor/src/vulnerability.ts) file.

 Besides the standard CRUD and verify operations on Collections, the [vulnerability-contract](https://github.com/Prateeti98/ARD-Implementation/blob/chaincode-refactor/src/vulnerability-contract.ts) implements `InterledgerReceiver` and `InterledgerSender` interfaces for Fabric to make the system IL compliant.